fourjuaneight/archiver/README.md

-# archiver
+# 🚚 Archiver

-🚚 Lambda function to upload bookmark files to S3.
+Lambda function to upload bookmark files to S3.